 6. Building Custom Storefront Experiences

-Hydrogen’s React-based framework, and Oxygen’s hosting solution make it easy for merchants to build headless, custom storefronts on Shopify Plus without sacrificing performance.
+Hydrogen’s React-based framework and Oxygen’s hosting solution make it easy for merchants to build headless, custom storefronts on Shopify Plus without sacrificing performance.

 7. Multipass